 I am a mid-40’s American who moved to Canada as a permanent resident in 2020 with his wife and daughter.
-With an investment portfolio of over $1.3 million USD, annual expenses of around $60,000 CAD (~$45K USD), and no debt outside of a $200,000 CAD mortgage (~165K USD), we are basically financially independent.
-We never earned particularly large sums of money, nor did we have an extremely frugal lifestyle.
+With an investment portfolio of over $1.3 million USD, annual expenses of around $75,000 CAD (~$60K USD), and no debt outside of a $200,000 CAD mortgage (~165K USD), we are closing in on financial independence.
+We never earned particularly large sums of money, nor do we have an extremely frugal lifestyle.
 Our investing approach doesn’t rely on luck, research, or complexity.
-In fact, it can be summed up in a sentence: Invest 30-40% of our income in low cost index funds, 90/10 stocks to bonds.
+In fact, it can be summed up in a sentence: We invest 30-40% of our income in low cost index funds, 90/10 stocks to bonds.

 My goal with this site is to do two things.
 First of all, I want to share about our journey to financial independence, hoping to both demystify the subject and empower others to realize that it is more attainable than you may think.
-Second, since we’ve moved to Canada, I am now learning a lot about crossborder finance and investing.
-This does add a certain amount of complexity, but my goal is still to keep things as simple as possible, sharing it here both to check my own understanding, and to hopefully make it a bit more accessible.
+Second, since we’ve moved to Canada, I am now diving into the complexities of crossborder finance and investing.
+While some complexity is unavoidable, my goal here is still to keep things as simple as possible, sharing it both to check my own understanding, and to hopefully make it a bit more accessible.

 How It Started

-My mom taught me two very important financial lessons that really got me off on the right track from a young age.
-First, she instilled in me a passion for investing early and often, with a buy and hold approach.
+My mom taught me two very important financial lessons that got me off on the right track from a young age.
+First, she encouraged me to invest early and often, with a buy and hold approach.
 I bought my first mutual fund (I believe it was Fidelity Contrafund) when I was a freshman in high school.
+Throughout my teens and twenties, we would exchange stock and mutual fund ideas.
+This was before I “graduated” to index funds only.
 The second financial lesson I got from my mother was to pay of my credit card, in full, every month.
 I got my first credit card at age 16, so I have done that for over 330 months (and counting).
+This has served me incredibly well, with the unintended benefit of laying the groundwork for my becoming an enthusiastic travel hacker.

 My initial interest was more on the “retire early” side rather than on the “financial independence” side.
 Largely because I wanted to avoid full time work, I spent my twenties teaching English in Asia.
 It was great.
 I could work 20-25 hours a week, eat out every lunch and dinner, travel around Asia, and still save enough to max out my IRA each year.
-I wasn’t a diligent record keeper (something I’m only just getting into) but I would guess I turned 30 with around $75,000 in investments, mostly in a Roth IRA.
+I wasn’t a diligent record keeper, but I would guess I turned 30 with around $75,000 in investments, never having worked a proper 40-hour a week job.

 How We Did It